gbmhunter/blog/content/electronics/communication-protocols/lon-ansi709-2-communication-protocol.md

 LonWorks 2.0 is the name given to the "next-generation" devices, aimed at increasing the capability of the LON network while decreasing node cost.

-The LON devices can use an affiliate internet protocol tunneling standard (ISO/IEC 14908-4) to connect devices on LON networks to remote internet aware devices.
+The LON devices can use an affiliate internet protocol tunnelling standard (ISO/IEC 14908-4) to connect devices on LON networks to remote internet aware devices.

 ## Protocol